nvdaaddons/DevGuide/readme.md

 To create an add-on for NVDA, please make sure the following system requirements are met:

 * A version of NVDA is available on your computer (either a portable or installed version will work, but we strongly recommend that you install a copy of NVDA on your development computer).
 Download NVDA from NV Access page at http://www.nvaccess.org.
+* We recommend installing the latest master development version to keep up to date with core API changes.
+You can download the latest snapshots at http://community.nvda-project.org/wiki/Snapshots.
 * Python 2.7 series, version 2.7.6 32-bit for Windows: <http://www.python.org/download/releases/2.7.6/>
 * SCons 2, version 2.3.0 for generating add-on packages: <http://www.scons.org/>
 * Markdown 2.0.1 or later for generating add-on documentation: <https://pypi.python.org/pypi/Markdown/2.0.1>